s2t2/sbsim/README.md

 #### Sorting Imports

-The `pyink` formatter doesn't properly sort local module imports, so for that we are using `isort`.
+The `pyink` formatter doesn't properly sort local module imports (it mixes them in with packages), so for proper sorting of the "smart_control" imports, we are using `isort`:

 ```sh
 # sort all the files: